staples-sparx/StaplesLabs.github.io/index.md

 The great thing is that Staples is the world's **3rd largest eCommerce player**.
 So no problem is trivial and the sky is the limit.
-You want scale, a firehose of data, the chance to target & impact **50 million users**... we got it!
+You want scale, a firehose of data, the chance to target an impact **50 million users**... we got it!

 # Join the Team

-Sound like a cool challenge?
+Sound like the kind of environment where you would make a difference?
 We are always **seeking talented and passionate people** with a flair for machine learning, engineering, design, products, operations, and more.

 Get in touch at [careers@stapleslabs.com](mailto:careers@stapleslabs.com), you'll